Game Jolt

 Game Jolt is a social community platform for video games, gamers and content creators.
-It is available on iOS, Android, on the web and as a desktop app for Windows and Linux.
-Primarily for Gen Z, users share interactive content through a variety of formats including images, videos, live streams, chat rooms, and virtual events.
+Founded by Yaprak and David DeCarmine, it is available on iOS, Android, and on the web and as a desktop app for Windows and Linux.
+Users share interactive content through a variety of formats including images, videos, live streams, chat rooms, and virtual events.

-Game Jolt was founded by Yaprak and David DeCarmine.

 Features

 Crowd streaming

 In 2021 Game Jolt revealed their own live streaming feature called Firesides.
-Firesides allow multiple users to simultaneously live stream together with near 0-second delay.
+Firesides allowed multiple users to simultaneously livestream together with nearly no delay.
 The feature launched with a virtual concert showcasing its ability to accommodate multiple streamers.
+On October 16, 2023, Firesides were removed from Game Jolt.

 Mobile app

 Game Jolt Social by Game Jolt Inc. launched on both the Apple App Store and Google Play Store in March 2022.
-“It’s clear to us that Gen Z is tired of generic social media and they want a place specifically for gaming that supports all types of content they’re creating–art, videos, thoughts, and livestreams all in one place.” said Game Jolt founder and CEO Yaprak DeCarmine, in a statement to VentureBeat.
+"It's clear to us that Gen Z is tired of generic social media and they want a place specifically for gaming that supports all types of content they're creating–art, videos, thoughts, and livestreams all in one place." said Game Jolt founder and CEO Yaprak DeCarmine, in a statement to VentureBeat.

-Desktop app

-Game Jolt Client is a desktop application version of the website.